Common Accessibility Issues

 Captions (Videos)

-Video captions is text that appears on a video to provide a visual alternatives to audio content.
+Video captions is text that appears on a video to provide visual alternatives to audio content.
 They are often called subtitles.

 Color Contrast